 The Norwegian Environment Agency sets specific requirements for emergency preparedness against acute pollution in its permits.

-Emergency response resources as mentioned in the final subsection, mean resources within the Ministry of Labour's area of authority and any private resources.
+Emergency response resources as mentioned in the final subsection, mean resources within the Ministry of Labour and Social Affairs' area of authority and any private resources.

 RE CHAPTER V MATERIALS AND INFORMATION